 The Seafood Gumbo is a savory favorite, as are the special boils as who doesn’t love a more interactive meal.
-These meals can include shrimp, mussels, lobster, crab, or crawfish.
+These meals include shrimp, mussels, lobster, crab, and crawfish.
 It’s ordered by the pound, and they’re made with all the traditional spices and seasonings, plus corn and potato.

 The sushi side of the menu offers a la carte options, handrolls, and regular rolls.
 Indulge in more elaborate eats with the Salmon Roe, Ika Squid, Eel, or Masago Sushi.

 Speaking of sushi, I can’t make a best restaurants in Lansing list without mentioning my favorite sushi restaurant that I have been visiting since high school.
 Yes, my high school turned college sushi place of choice for years was Sansu.

 Now it’s been a long time since my East Lansing days, but Sansu has only grown in popularity.
 It’s not only the best sushi restaurant in East Lansing, but the whole Lansing area in general.

 Just off Hagadorn Rd, not far from MSU campus is this delicious sushi spot.
 They offer all the sushi staples, plus specialty rolls like the Striped Dragon Roll and Snowman Roll – all must trys!

 For a beautiful weekend brunch or a feast of creative comfort foods, the People’s Kitchen is easily one of the best restaurants in Lansing.
 The ambiance is industrial chic with plenty of quirky and contemporary touches.